 State of Upgrade – Hegota Edition #1

-Hegota begins taking shape as Ethereum developers evaluate FOCIL, validator-focused EIPs, implementation status, testing needs, and ecosystem implications.
+Hegota begins taking shape as Ethereum developers evaluate FOCIL, validator-focused EIPs, implementation status, testing needs, & ecosystem implications.

 State of Upgrade is EtherWorld’s ongoing series tracking Ethereum’s major network upgrades through proposal discussions, implementation progress, testing milestones, client readiness, and ecosystem impact.
 In this first Hegota edition, we look at the early proposals shaping Ethereum’s next upgrade after Glamsterdam.